Tornado outbreak of February 13, 1952: Confirmed tornadoes

-February 13 event
+Prior to 1990, there is a likely undercount of tornadoes, particularly E/F0–1, with reports of weaker tornadoes becoming more common as population increased.
+A sharp increase in the annual average E/F0–1 count by approximately 200 tornadoes was noted upon the implementation of NEXRAD Doppler weather radar in 1990–1991.
+1974 marked the first year where significant tornado (E/F2+) counts became homogenous with contemporary values, attributed to the consistent implementation of Fujita scale assessments.
+Numerous discrepancies on the details of tornadoes in this outbreak exist between sources.
+The total count of tornadoes and ratings differs from various agencies accordingly.
+The list below documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

-Marble Hill–Beech Hill–Marble Plains–Decherd, Tennessee
+Lois–Marble Hill–Beech Hill–Marble Plains–Decherd, Tennessee

-This violent tornado developed from the same supercell that produced two prior tornadoes in Lincoln County.
+This violent tornado developed from the same supercell that produced two prior tornadoes in Giles and Lincoln counties.
 It touched down just west of the Moore–Franklin county line near Lois and moved eastward.
 It first struck areas along SR 50 in Marble Hill causing catastrophic damage.
 It destroyed 23 homes and outbuildings and damaged 27 others, affecting 20 families.
-Hundreds of trees were also downed in Moore County.
+Hundreds of trees were also prostrated in Moore County, principally between Marble Hill and Lois.
 The tornado then moved into Franklin County and obliterated parts of Beech Hill where a church, school, store, and dwelling were all destroyed.
 After moving over rural, low-lying farmland, the tornado demolished portions of Marble Plains.
 One home in this area was swept away, killing the two occupants.
 The tornado then moved into Roark Creek, where several homes and two barns were leveled.
 After passing through another rural, forested area, the tornado roared into the north side of Decherd, where more heavy destruction and another fatality occurred.
 There were 15 homes destroyed and 50 others damaged while 85 other buildings were damaged or destroyed.
 Five freight cars on the Nashville, Chattanooga and St. Louis Railway were derailed and scattered along the right of way in the town as well.
 The tornado dissipated shortly afterwards.
-In all, 109 farms reported damage, three people were killed, 44 others were injured, and damages totaled $500,000.
+In all, 109 farms along the entire path reported damage, and more than 100 houses were destroyed or damaged in Franklin County.
+However, only a single homesite incurred F4 damage, just west of Decherd.